logicly-au/pmhc-mds-user-documentation/docs/users.rst

 Deleting a user
 ^^^^^^^^^^^^^^^

-To delete a user from an organisation, all of their associated roles must be removed.
+To remove a user from an organisation, all of their associated roles must be removed.
 You can either uncheck each individual checkbox manually or click the
 |remove-all| button in the edit roles tab, which automatically clears all roles
 for that user within the organisation.